 From our CEO…

-KCBC is actively monitoring the COVID-19 pandemic and doing our best to keep our employees, and patients safe from harm.
+KCBC is actively monitoring the COVID-19 pandemic and doing its best to keep our employees, and patients safe from harm.

 As COVID-19 continues to spread across our country and across the world, its impact is being felt in every aspect of our daily personal and business lives.